DemonAxe1/Decimal-Rounder-MIPS-/README.md

 # Decimal-Rounder-MIPS-
-<h1>MIPS Decumal Rounder</h1>
+<h1>MIPS Decimal Rounder</h1>

 <h2>Description</h2>
 This program asks the user for decimal input.
-Then the program prompts the user to enter the precision of the decimal place from 1 decimal place to 4 decimal places, rounding if needed.
+Then the program prompts the user to enter the decimal position from 1 decimal place to 4 decimal places, rounding the decimal to that position.
 Once the program has both inputs it rounds the decimal to that specific decimal place.
 <br />